arielsalminen/vue-design-system/README.md

 </script>
 ````

-Finally, the wrapper `Element` with all the documentation added, looks like this:
+Finally, the wrapper `Element` with all the documentation added:

 ````html
 <template>